paulkn/pnt/src/pages/index.md

 title: P & N Trucking
 image: /img/p-nbckgd.jpg
 ---
-## P & N Trucking

-Welcome to P & N Trucking.
-Check back for new opportunities.
+Welcome to P & N Trucking Inc operating out of Durham, North Carolina.
+[Contact us ](/contact)to be notified of new opportunites.